 I suppose the aforementioned traits are the reason why some men lust after war.
-I don't mean the kind of men who are born warriors, like the mythical Hercules (who, like all mythical characters, must have been based on real people).
+I don't mean the kind of men who are born warriors, like the mythical Hercules (who, like all mythical characters, is based on real traits that people have).
 There are never many of these natural-born warriors in every generation.
 I mean Chickenhawks, who lust for war as long as they don't have to go.
-In fact, the last thing on their minds is going.
+The last thing on their minds is going.
 They not only don't want to be at the front, they don't want to be at the rear, peeling potatoes.
-But they certainly will cheer for war, as long as they are several thousand miles away from it.
+But they certainly will cheer for war, as long as they are several thousand miles from it.

 There always seems to be a lot of Chickenhawks in nearly every country.
 I guess there always has been, throughout history.
 Are there any Chickenhawks in the Bible?
 I should look.
 There is certainly a lot of other practical information in that book about human nature.

 God knows there're enough Chickenhawks in the United States.
 There's a popular one on the radio, who always seems to avoid answering if he really skipped out on military service during Vietnam because of a cyst on his heinie.
 Or was it because he hurt his knee playing football in high school?
 Personally, I'd rather say I hurt my knee rather than I had something wrong with my butt.

 I suppose having a nice, peaceful life isn't good enough for Chickenhawks.
 Well, actually it is.
 They want peace for themselves.
 They just don't want it for other people, on the other side of the world.
 They want the vicarious thrill of war, while they sit like Pug-like inert lumps safely watching the TV.

 Talk about the imperfections of humanity.
 Better yet, the imperfectability.
 There's certainly something wrong with people when peace isn't good enough for them, and it takes a war to get them revved up and make them feel there's a meaning to their lives.
 Otherwise, like my friendly TV demon, ennui fills their days.